What's your resting heart rate?

 |Adults (Female) 18 to 54||60-100 (Average 76 to 80)|

 |Adults 55 and Over||50-60|

 The number you should compare against is 75.

 In a 20-year study on more than 4,000 Frenchmen, researchers learned that if you have a resting heart rate LESS than 75, you reduce the risk of an early death by 20 percent.
-However, if your heart rate is OVER 75, it increases the risk of an early death by an astonishing 50 percent.
+However, if your heart rate is OVER 75, it increases the risk of premature death by an astonishing 50 percent.

 If your heart rate is below 75, or even better below 60, congratulations.
-It doesn't mean you won't die of a heart related problem, just that the odds are much lower.
+It doesn't mean you won't die of a heart-related problem, just that the odds are much lower.
 But if you're at 75 or higher, it's time to look into some kind of cardio or aerobic exercise program.